 President Nelson taught, "Good inspiration is based upon good information."
-If you are a Latter-day Saint and haven't read Oliver Cowdery's Letter VII, you need to read it during 2021 to understand Church history and the Book of Mormon.
-This blog discusses the role the letter has played in our understanding of Church history.
+If you are a Latter-day Saint and haven't read Oliver Cowdery's 8 essays on Church history, including Letter VII, you need to read them to understand Church history, the Book of Mormon, and the related teachings of the prophets.

 Adapted from an October 1974 Regional Representatives seminar address.

 As you prepare for the Melchizedek Priesthood, consider this: Every elder in the Church holds as much priesthood as the President of the Church.